christianmarinhoandrade/escolha-sua-forca/README.md

-# Desafio técnico de front-end da iClinic
+# Escolha a sua força

 Para execução do projeto execute o comando yarn start